An adaptive strategy for sequential designs of multilevel computer experiments: The special case of a uniform tensor grid: optimal numbers of runs

 \end{proof}

 The comments on the assumptions of $p$ and $\sigma_{l}$ are made here.
-The probability $p$ is no longer present in the upper bound since the constants are independent of order of convergence but $p$ does affect the actual convergence speed.
-Besides, we cannot know the exact or estimated value before running computer simulations though $\sigma_{l}$ represents the scale (hence importance) of the increment $\delta_{l}$.
-Therefore, we assume $\sigma_{l}$, which implies the scale of increment $\delta_{l}$, is proportional to the degree of accuracy $h_{l}$ and $h_{l-1}$ corresponding to the increment $\delta_{l}$.
+The probability $p$ is no longer present in the upper bound since the constants are independent of the order of convergence but $p$ does affect the actual convergence speed.
+Besides, we cannot know the exact or estimated value of $\sigma_{l}$ before running computer simulations though $\sigma_{l}$ represents the magnitude (hence importance) of the increment $\delta_{l}$.
+Therefore, we assume that $\sigma_{l}$, which regulates the magnitude of the increment $\delta_{l}$, is proportional to the degree of accuracy $h_{l}$ and $h_{l-1}$ corresponding to the increment $\delta_{l}$.

-Our final goal is to minimize the (equivalent) upper bound of (\ref{error_overall}) under the restriction of computational budget $\sum_{l=1}^{L}N_{l} t_{l}= T$ and $N_{l} \geq 1$ for every $l$.
+Our final goal is to minimize the (equivalent) upper bound of (\ref{error_overall}) under the restriction of computational budget $\sum_{l=1}^{L}N_{l} t_{l}= T$ and $N_{l} \geq 2$ for every $l$.
 We are now ready to present the following proposition.

-\begin{prop} Under the same conditions in Theorem \ref{mlmc_bound}, the optimal numbers of runs $N_{l}$ is given by the solution of the following optimization problem:
+\begin{prop} Under the same conditions in Theorem \ref{mlmc_bound}, the optimal numbers of runs $N_{l}$ are given by the solution of the following optimization problem:

-where the optimal numbers of runs mean that the equivalent quantity of the upper bound $|y_{L}(x) - m^{y_{L}}_{L}(x) |$ is minimized with respect to $N_{l}$. \end{prop}
+where the optimal numbers of runs mean that the equivalent quantity of the upper bound $\sum_{l=1}^{L} |m_{l,N_{l}}^{\eta_{l}}\left(x\right) - \eta_{l}(x)|$ is minimized with respect to $N_{l}$. \end{prop}